carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Peruse CARBON Copy's Web3 impact <a href='/projects'>project database</a> to find potential partners.
+<li>Peruse CARBON Copy's Web3 impact <a href='/projects/' target='_blank'>project database</a> to find potential partners.

-::GuideModal{id="interact-4" title="We have curated <a href='/projects'>a database</a> of over 250 Web3 projects making ecological and social impact.
+::GuideModal{id="interact-4" title="Peruse CARBON Copy's Web3 impact project databases to find potential partners" body="We have curated <a href='/projects/'>a database</a> of over 250 Web3 projects making ecological and social impact.
 Each project has its own profile page where you can find additional details and contact information."}

 </li>